Moonchichiii/battleship_project3/README.md

     If you've chosen the 5x5 board with 6 ships and go for 10 turns, get ready for an exciting round filled with sunken ships.

-    Once your game concludes, the outcomes of your successful sinkings are displayed on the main game board, and ships left.
-Then, we'll ask: Ready for another round on the seas?
+    Once your game has ended, the outcomes of your successful sinkings are displayed on the main game board, and ships left.

+    Then, we'll ask:
+    Ready for another round on the seas?

 [Back to top](#)